 What if my cat turns aggressive during grooming?

 Pause and reassess for pain or mats; trim in tiny sessions and reward calm breaks.
-For broader behavior strategies (including reintroductions), use this aggression guide.
+For broader behavior strategies, use this aggression guide.

 Post a Comment